davidbritch/skiasharp-imaging/README.md

 # 2D imaging using SkiaSharp

-This repo contains a prototype that that shows how to perform 2D image processing using SkiaSharp, hosted in a .NET MAUI app that targets Mac Catalyst.
+This repo contains a prototype that shows how to perform 2D image processing with SkiaSharp, hosted in a .NET MAUI app that targets Mac Catalyst.
 With a little work the app could also target iOS and Android.
 Targeting Windows requires more work due to Windows using a different pixel format.

 The app performs the following operations: